Yaa Naa

 The Yaa Naa is the title of the king of Dagbon, the Kingdom of the Dagomba people, located in the Northern Region of present-day Ghana.
-The current Yaa Naa is Mahama Abukari Gariba II.
-He was enskinned on Friday, January 25, 2019.
+The most recent Yaa Naa was Mahama Abukari Gariba II who was enskinned on Friday, January 25, 2019.
+He died on July 12, 2026.

 The Lion of Gbewaa is the totemic symbol of the Yaa Naa.

 The Konkomba, Bimoba, Chekosi, Basaari, Chamba, Gurusi and Zantasi tribes reside within Dagbon.

 Titles of the Yaa Naa

 The titles of the Yaa Naa include Naa Gbewaa, Yoɣu Tolana, Saɣinlana, Tihi ni Mori Lana.